Embedding-based Music Emotion Recognition Using Composite Loss

-Wang {\it et al.}~\cite{Wang_modeling_histogram_reg} proposed a Histogram Density Mixture (HDM) model that quantises the arousal/valence space into grids and trains a Gaussian Mixture Model (GMM) for each cell in grid independently using hand-crafted acoustic features.
-Han {\it et al.}~\cite{Han_modeling_class} proposed a geometric approach to classify each example into specific regions of the arousal/valence space by estimating its distance and angle from the origin of the space.
-SVR was used to estimate both distance and angle, and was shown to be more effective than SVM and GMM.
-Wang {\it et al.}~\cite{Wang_modeling_class} developed a MER system for 34 emotional categories based on Hierarchical Dirichlet Process Mixture Model (HDPMM) that can links emotion classes using the property of sharing components in the HDPMM.
-To the best of our knowledge, relation modelling approaches have so far exclusively relied on feature engineering, and not yet been used with high-level features obtained by feature learning.
-On the other hand, our cross-modal approach uses high-level acoustic features based on VGGish, and projects emotional intensities into an embedding space via an emotion encoder, which enables us to extract high-level feature representations for emotions.
+Wang {\it et al.}~\cite{Wang_modeling_histogram_reg} proposed a Histogram Density Mixture (HDM) model that quantises the arousal/valence space into cells and extracts latent histograms representing characteristic emotion distributions over cells based on hand-crafted acoustic features.
+Wang {\it et al.}~\cite{Wang_modeling_class} developed a MER system for 34 emotional categories based on Hierarchical Dirichlet Process Mixture Model (HDPMM) that links emotion classes using the property of sharing components in the HDPMM.